yxzhanggg/notes/docs/physics/energy.md

 Principle of virtual work: Solve problem in static state by assuming it moves a little.

+Potential and field are instanciated as potential energy and force, by multiplying the quantity, respectively.
+Essentially, potential and field are two ways that describing one thing, by scalar and vector, respectively; they are statistical skeleton.

 ### Gravitational potential energy
 Assumption: not too far from the earth